apache/spark/docs/integration.rst

 Airflow can be configured to read and write task logs in Azure Blob Storage.
 See :ref:`write-logs-azure`.

+Azure CosmosDB
+''''''''''''''''''

+AzureCosmosDBHook communicates via the Azure Cosmos library.
+Make sure that a Airflow connection of type `azure_cosmos` exists.
+Authorization can be done by supplying a login (=Endpoint uri), password (=secret key) and extra fields database_name and collection_name to specify the
+default database and collection to use (see connection `azure_cosmos_default` for an example).

+- :ref:`AzureCosmosDBHook`: Interface with Azure CosmosDB.
+- :ref:`AzureCosmosInsertDocumentOperator`: Simple operator to insert document into CosmosDB.
+- :ref:`AzureCosmosDocumentSensor`: Simple sensor to detect document existence in CosmosDB.

+..
+AzureCosmosDBHook:

+AzureCosmosDBHook
+"""""""""

+.. autoclass:: airflow.contrib.hooks.azure_cosmos_hook.AzureCosmosDBHook

+AzureCosmosInsertDocumentOperator
+"""""""""

+.. autoclass:: airflow.contrib.operators.azure_cosmos_insertdocument_operator.AzureCosmosInsertDocumentOperator

+AzureCosmosDocumentSensor
+"""""""""

+.. autoclass:: airflow.contrib.sensors.azure_cosmos_sensor.AzureCosmosDocumentSensor

 Azure Data Lake
 '''''''''''''''